There are now 2 possible online modes for units:

-- Level 3 core unit in the Work and Employment Relations major sequence
+- Level 3 core unit in the Work and Employment Relations; Global Business major sequences

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) individual essay ; (2) seminar activities ; and (3) examination.
+Indicative assessments in this unit are as follows: (1) individual essay ; (2) seminar activities ; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)